Wide Receivers vs. Cornerbacks: Week 10 Matchups

 NEW YORK JETS WIDE RECEIVERS

-Garrett Williams is probably the top Arizona corner and he mostly plays the slot, which is where Davante Adams likely runs the most between himself, Mike Williams and Garrett Wilson.
-This isn't to say Wilson and Williams have the easier matchup – Adams can probably just beat Williams – but the Arizona boundary corners in any case really don't want to see Wilson.
+Garrett Williams is probably the top Arizona corner and he mostly plays the slot, which is where Davante Adams likely runs the most between himself and Garrett Wilson.
+This isn't to say Wilson has the easier matchup – Adams can probably just beat Williams – but the Arizona boundary corners in any case really don't want to see Wilson.

 Upgrade: Garrett Wilson, Davante Adams